 The Advocates for Human Rights implements international human rights standards to promote civil society and to reinforce the rule of law.
-By involving volunteers in research, education, and advocacy, we build broad constituencies in the United States and in communities around the world.
+By involving volunteers in research, education, and advocacy, we build broad constituencies in the United States and communities around the world.

 What Are "Human Rights"?